Our Story

 Who We Serve

-At the BSA, our programmes are created to assist those who come from communities where swimming and other aquatic activities are not the norm, and are even discouraged due to fear, a lack of knowledge and skill, or due to traumatic incidents in and around the water.
+At the BSA, our programmes are created to assist those who come from communities where water safety and aquatic activities are not the norm, and are even discouraged due to fear, a lack of knowledge and skill, or due to traumatic incidents in and around the water.

-Generations of people from Black and Brown communities have lived lives where water-based activities were not seen as something they could partake in.
-And unfortunately, this has lead these communities to be at a higher risk of water related deaths compared to communities where water-based activities are a part of their lifestyle.
+Generations of people, especially from Black and Brown communities, have lived lives where water-based activities were not seen as something they could partake in.
+Consequently, this has lead these communities to be at a higher risk of water related deaths compared to communities where water-based activities are a part of their lifestyle.

 We serve those who are most at risk and need to most help gaining confidence and having access to the resources they need.